Great Belt: International waterway

 The Great Belt was historically navigable to ocean-going vessels.
 It still is used, despite a few collisions and near collisions with the Great Belt Bridge.
 The Danish navy monitors maritime traffic in the waters around the Great Belt.

-In the reign of king Eric of Pomerania the Danish government began to receive a large part of its income from the so-called 'Sound Dues' toll on international merchant ships passing through the Øresund.
+In the reign of king Eric of Pomerania the Danish government began to receive a large part of its income from the Sound Dues, a toll on international merchant ships passing through the Øresund.
 Non-Danish vessels were restricted to the Øresund channel.
 Merchants paid the tax under threat of having their vessels sunk or confiscated.

 During the middle of the 19th century, this practice became a diplomatic liability and the Danish government agreed to terminate it, achieving an international financial compensation in return.
 Danish waterways were consequently opened to foreign shipping.
 The eastern half of the Great Belt is an international waterway, legally based on the 1857 Copenhagen Convention.
 The western half of the Great Belt (between Funen and Sprogø) and all other parts of the Danish straits are Danish territorial waters and subject to Danish jurisdiction.

 In 1991, Finland instituted proceedings before the International Court of Justice against Denmark, which was planning to build a fixed traffic connection over the Great Belt (later Great Belt Fixed Link), including a bridge that Finland alleged would prevent the passage of certain ships to and from Finland: Finnish-built mobile offshore drilling units would be unable to pass beneath the bridge.
 The case was discontinued in 1992, before the Court had to rule on the merits, because Finland and Denmark reached a negotiated settlement.
 The two countries negotiated a financial compensation of 90 million Danish kroner, and Finland withdrew the lawsuit.

+On 4 April 2024, the Danish Maritime Authority ordered the closure of an area of the strait south-west of Korsør to shipping and aviation after a missile launcher aboard HDMS Niels Juel malfunctioned during a naval exercise.